ex-nerd/ex-nerd.hugo/content/food/hard-cider-recipe.md

 Next, follow these relatively simple steps:

 1. Pour off a glass or so worth of apple juice and set it aside (you'll need some of it in a bit).
 2. Put the sugar into a saucepan.
-More sugar means .
+More sugar means a sweeter cider and more alcohol, darker sugar means a darker cider with a stronger flavor.
+I like about 4.5 cups, half dark-brown and half white sugar.
 3. Add enough apple juice to the saucepan to dissolve the sugar over low heat.
+You shouldn't need more than half of the remaining cider.
-4. Once the sugar is dissolved,
+4. Once the sugar is dissolved, let the mixture cool until until it's not hot enough to burn you (or the yeast), and pour it back into the bottle (use a funnel if you need to).
+The bottle should now be full of warm extra-sweet juice.
-5. Toss in about &frac12; tsp of yeast (a yeast packet usually holds a
+5. Toss in about &frac12; tsp of yeast (a yeast packet usually holds a little over 2 tsp, so don't throw the whole thing in), and top off the bottle with the juice you set aside in step 1.
+Leave a few inches at the top of the bottle -- don't let it get too full.
-6. Wash the powdered anti-stick stuff out of the balloon, and prick it
+6. Wash the powdered anti-stick stuff out of the balloon, and prick it with a pin.
+Then place the balloon on top of the bottle.
+The pin-prick will be enough to let air escape from the bottle, but not big enough to let any nasty bacteria back in.
 7. That's it!
 Let this sit for 2-3 weeks.

 After 2-3 weeks, you will need to "rack" the cider.
 Racking is the process of